leangjia/blender_docs/trunk/blender_docs/manual/interface/controls/nodes/groups.rst

    :class: refbox

    :Mode:      All Modes
-   :Menu:      :menuselection:`Group --> Group Insert`
+   :Menu:      :menuselection:`Node --> Group Insert`

 .. move node into selected group

-Selecting a set of nodes, ending with the destination group node, and pressing :menuselection:`Group --> Group Insert` will move those nodes into that group.
+Selecting a set of nodes, ending with the destination group node, and pressing :menuselection:`Node --> Group Insert` will move those nodes into that group.
 The moved nodes are collected into a group of their own to preserve their connection context, having their own group input and output nodes.
 The group's existing input and output nodes are updated with new sockets, if any, from the new nodes.